sireclifford/Microverse-Student-Project-1/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone Microverse for allowing me to use their README.md file
-- Inspiration
-- etc

 ## 📝 License